 in the testes.

-A girl's gonads,
+A girl's gonads, the ovaries

 (pronounced: ESS-truh-jen) and